hardiksa/torqueOLD/docs/validators/quickstart/installation.md

 # Installation

-Build and install the Evmos binaries from source or using Docker. {synopsis}
+Build and install the Torque binaries from source or using Docker. {synopsis}

 ## Pre-requisites